tysonseang/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 Further analysis of theater campaign subcategories would help differentiate between the performance of campaigns with often widely ranging costs and goals.
 Theater campaigns within the *spaces* subcategory had a significantly higher average goal than those within the *plays* and *musicals* subcategories.
 Due to the large variance in average funding goals, I recommend continuing analysis at the subcategory level similar to what was done for the Outcomes Based on Goal analysis.
+Additional analysis into average donation rates and the number of contributors would also help in campaign outreach efforts.
+Charts analyzing average donations by month could uncover if there is any seasonality when it comes to generosity/spending.
+An additional chart showing the average number of backers for successful and failed campaigns across various goal groups would also provide outreach targets for campaign marketing efforts.